Liouch/React-RTK-TodoApp/README.md

 # React-RTK-TodoApp
-This is a To-do App project using React/TypeScript, redux toolkit as the global state management and material UI.
+This is a To-do App project using built using:
+   - React/TypeScript
+   - Redux toolkit as the global state management
+   - Material UI.
+   - Jsonplaceholder as the API to make http requests.